Hours, location, and travel

 We have offices in Austin and Chicago, and most teams have staff in both locations.

 Despite the distance, we work hard to maintain our intense collaboration and tight culture.
 We do a lot of video conferencing, a lot of phone calls, and we get together at our live events and our annual staff retreat to sync up.

 Some companies are fine with telecommuting, but it just doesn’t work for us.
 We’re all about building a great culture, and people who aren’t here with us inevitably find themselves disconnected and not really part of the team.
 Plus, things are just too fast-moving and spontaneous.
 We do a lot of impromptu meetings and out-loud sharing that doesn’t work if you’re not around.

 Your schedule is somewhat flexible.

 You’re expected to put in a full work week and work hard.
 But the specific start and stop times are fairly flexible based on the requirements of your role and your team.
 Other than that, nobody really cares which hours you work.
-Most of us start early and leave early, and the office is usually empty after 5:30.
 (Unless specifically advertised, we don’t have part-time roles.)